Search results for:

 A caching plugin will help load content faster that's been served recently.
 Generally speaking, when someone visits your WordPress site, their browser will fetch the HTML files, which requires PHP scripts to be run or data to be grabbed from the WordPress database.

-Luckily, today most browsers are smart enough to keep a “memory” of sites that are accessed through the browser.
+Luckily, today most browsers are smart enough to keep a "memory" of accessed sites through the browser.
 This is the cache.
-A WordPress plugin will save the HTML files that were served so browsers can load them faster without the need to run scripts or grab info from databases.
+A WordPress plugin will save the HTML files that were served so browsers can load them faster without running scripts or grabbing info from databases.

 Some caching plugins even work with a content delivery network (see below) or GZIP.

 Some popular WP caching plugins to consider are:

 Doing this one thing is almost guaranteed to give a boost to your site's performance, and that's using a content delivery network (CDN).
 Using a CDN, static files, especially media files, are loaded from the CDN servers – not the server you're paying your host for.
 And chances are, they have servers closer to your visitor.

 So it's a win-win.
 It can be tricky to find a quality CDN that fits your needs and price range since many of them today.
 But you can use this guide to free CDNs we recently published to get started.